KirankumarSV/salesprediction/README.md

     pip install -r requirements.txt
     ```

-3. Run the training script:
+3. Run the download_data script to download the dataset using Kaggle API.
+Ensure to have kaggle.json file at ~/.kaggle/kaggle.json:
     ```bash
+    python scripts/download_data.py
+    ```

+4. Run the training script:
+    ```bash
     python scripts/run_training.py
     ```

-4. Start the Streamlit app:
+5. Start the Streamlit app:
     ```bash
     streamlit run app/streamlit_app.py
     ```

 ## Usage
 - **Single Prediction**: Enter details in the Streamlit app to predict sales for a single data point.
-- **Batch Prediction**: Upload a CSV file in the Streamlit app to predict sales for multiple data points.

 ## License
 This project is licensed under the MIT License.